-The MA1.3 switch mode amplifier has a very good power to weight ratio.
+The MA 1.6 switch mode amplifier has a very good power to weight ratio, making it one of the most powerful, lightweight 2u amplifiers available.
 This is achieved not only by the design of the power supply and heatsink but also by the use of an alloy chassis making rear rack supports unnecessary in most applications.